knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="updatequestion"></a>
 # **UpdateQuestion**
-> ModelQuestionResource UpdateQuestion (string id, ModelQuestionResource question)
+> QuestionResource UpdateQuestion (string id, QuestionResource question)

 Update a question